sphinx-doc/sphinx/Doc-3k/library/tkinter.rst

 classes.
 In addition, the internal module :mod:`_tkinter` provides a threadsafe mechanism which allows Python and Tcl to interact.

-Tk is not the only GUI for Python; see section :ref:`other-gui-packages`, "Other User Interface Modules and Packages," for more information on other GUI toolkits for Python.
+Tk is not the only GUI for Python; see section :ref:`other-gui-packages` for more information on other GUI toolkits for Python.

 .. % Other sections I have in mind are
 .. % Tkinter internals